 Whether you’re trying to secure new funding or not, having a business credit score is very important.
 Your credit score is based on your credit history so in order to have a score, you need to have at some point taken out a form of credit.

 This can be something as simple as a mobile phone contract that you pay every month.
-Any arrangement where you’ve taken out credit on something that you repay in instalments will help contribute towards your credit score.
+Any arrangement where you’ve taken out credit on something that you repay in instalments will help contribute towards your credit score in the UK.

-Your personal credit history includes personal and financial records (just like a phone contract as mentioned above or any overdue bills etc.) which credit reference agencies use to calculate your score.
+Your personal credit history includes personal and financial records (just like a phone contract as mentioned above, or any overdue bills) which credit reference agencies use to calculate your score.
 This is a number out of 999 (for Experian), 700 (Equifax) or 710 (TransUnion).
 The higher the number, the better your score and the more likely you are to be approved for credit.

-Personal credit scores can have an impact on that of your business; when a potential funder looks into the history of your business, they will often run a credit check on the directors too.
+Your personal credit score can have an impact on that of your business; when a potential funder looks into the history of your business, they will often run a credit check on the directors too.
 The two aren’t truly linked unless you are the sole proprietor of the business.

 In addition to Experian and Equifax mentioned above, CreditSafe is popular for business credit checks.
 The scoring system is slightly different for business checks, often being a number out of 100 for creditworthiness.

 For starters, without a business credit score you will struggle to be approved for credit especially types such as loans, credit cards and mortgages.
 But there are other reasons that having a better credit score can benefit you.

 As the director of a business, your personal credit score will play a part alongside the score of your business itself.
 If you have a poor score or any financial judgements against you, then your business’s chance of getting credit can be harmed by association.

 A higher credit score proves that you have been capable of repaying any credit agreements you have had, so funders will consider you at a low risk of non-payment which increases your chances of getting approved.

 Credit score is only a representation of financial history, not an indicator of future events.